programmation/programmation.github.io/_drafts/2019-01-25-Showing-Gridlines-In-Xamarin-Forms-Previewer.md

 The search for a solution led initially to a custom renderer.
 Delving into the source of Xamarin Forms revealed that the `Grid` object is a subclass of `Layout<View>`, but it has no renderer of its own - all it does is manage a collection of child views and arrange them grid-fashion in its parent view.

-To create the custom renderer, subclass the `Grid` to make a `PreviewGrid`:
+To create the custom renderer, subclass `Grid` in your platform-independent code to make a `PreviewGrid`:

 ```
 using Xamarin.Forms;

-namespace PreviewGrid.Views
+namespace PreviewGridLines.Views
 {
     public class PreviewGrid : Grid
     {